Nobody warned me about Lymphoedema

 However, it is important to ask your doctor or lymph nurse about the right technique otherwise blood clots can be affected adversely.
 The wrong method takes the lymph liquid and can force it into the surrounding liquids if not done properly.
-For the cost you need to ensure you have the appropriate machine.
+So you need to ensure you have the appropriate machine.

 Lymphoedema certainly is a ‘Cinderella’ condition as far as the NHS is concerned, and I believe that in some areas you even have to pay for compression sleeves or socks yourself.

 ‘Curing’ it is a long and costly process; although some people are now paying for an operation on the lymph glands which costs several thousands.
 I consider myself lucky; I paid for MLD myself, and will be paying for a sleeve, but it was worth it to me to be pain-free.